colormotor/gfx_ui/README.md

 ### UI Focus
 Currently, because gfx_ui is using a "full screen" window to handle interaction, code that uses IMGUI's `io.WantCaptureMouse` should use `ui::hasFocus()` instead.
 ## Demo
-The code comes with a demo (currently tested only on Mac).
+gfx_ui comes with a demo (currently tested only on Mac).
 To run the demo just place the repository folder at the same directory level as the IMGUI examples, cd to the folder, and then

 ```
 make;